oweitman/ioBroker.mytime/README.md

 | secondColor       | color of the Seconds LED                                 |
 | timezone          | The time of the selected timezone is displayed           |

-**Tips:**

-If you want to adjust the size of the countdown nixieclock, under css settings in vis you can enter for half size:
-Group CSS-Common / transform "scale(0.5)"

 **The actual action state (cdstop,cdrun,cdpause,cdend) of the countdown is available as CSS-Class selector:**